raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 If you are looking for a seated position on a paddleboard, then you can actually get a chair mount for some paddleboards which will enable you to sit on a paddleboard in a similar way to which you would do with a kayak.
 This really means that you can almost get the best of both worlds with a paddleboard.

+### Balancing act

+If you are travelling long periods on a paddleboard you may find it can be an amazing workout just to balance on the paddleboard for that period of time.
+With Kayaks however, they are more suited to longer trips as they don’t require the same degree of balance meaning you don’t get as tired as quickly and you don’t get the same workout.

 ## Why do people like Kayaks?

 ### Protected from the Water, but close to it